alex-shpak/hugo-book/README.md

 ### Plugins

-There are few features implemented as plugable `scss` styles.
-Usually this are features that doesn't make it to the core but still might be useful.
+There are a few features implemented as plugable `scss` styles.
+Usually these are features that don't make it to the core but can still be useful.

 | Plugin                            | Description                                                 |
 | --------------------------------- | ----------------------------------------------------------- |